knownknown/blog/contents/articles/01_named_entities/index.md

 <span class="more">

 **Introduction**

+*This post is part #1 in an ongoing series describing data analyses of the Wikileaks cables.*

 The entire Cablegate release consists of over 250,000 cables from a 20 year period, over a gigabyte of full-text storage.
 To get a sense of the data, these initial analyses will focus on the 8,000 cables tagged "RS", corresponding to communication about Russia and neighbouring countries.
 Russia was chosen for several reasons: